vyperlang/vyper/docs/control-structures.rst

 .. code-block:: vyper

     foo: int128[3] = [4, 23, 42]
-    for i in foo:
+    for i: int128 in foo:
         ...

 In the above, example, the loop executes three times with ``i`` assigned the values of ``4``, ``23``, and then ``42``.

-You can also iterate over a literal array, as long as a common type can be determined for each item in the array:
+You can also iterate over a literal array, as long as the annotated type is valid for each item in the array:

 .. code-block:: vyper

-    for i in [4, 23, 42]:
+    for i: int128 in [4, 23, 42]:
         ...

 Some restrictions: